agiletodd/agiletodd.github.io/_posts/Scrum-framework/2016-07-27-Unplanned-Work-In-Scrum.md

 No matter what patterns and practices a Development Team has established the focus should be on a high quality, "potentially shippable" product Increment at the end of every Sprint.
 To establish transparency with the Product Owner on the effort it takes to create an Increment, a Development Team should have a definition of "done".
 Defining "done" will create a path to technical excellence and a common understanding of what it takes to have a high quality "done" Increment.
 Once established, there must be a common understanding that not obeying the definition of "done" is trading a short term gain for a long term loss.

 ### 4 - Use your Retrospective to Adapt
 There is not a one size fits all solution to dealing with interruptions during a Sprint.
-I have seen success in teams adapt and use these methods for interruptions:
+A few ways I have seen Scrum Teams adapt and solve this problem are:

 + Always having a Sprint Backlog item to deal with interruptions
 + Capacity plan (in hours) and allocate a percentage of time for interruptions